dashi-dashboard/Dashi/README.md

 role = "differentrole"
 ```

 There are also some global configuration options.
 The most important of which for authentication is `jwt_key` which must be set. `jwt_key` should be set to a random 32 character string.
 This can be generated on linux with `openssl rand -base64 22`.
-On windows, or for those not comfortable with the command line, we recommend using [https://www.lastpass.com/password-generator](the Lastpass password generator).
+On windows, or for those not comfortable with the command line, we recommend using [the Lastpass password generator](https://www.lastpass.com/password-generator).
 Changing this value will log out all currently logged in users.

 Below is a full example configuration file with any options not previously discussed commented.